 - Members of the Singapore Armed Forces, Singapore Police Force, Singapore Civil Defence Force, Central Narcotics Bureau, and Singapore Prison Service.

 Any employer who fails to supply work injury compensation may be convicted to a fine of up to $10,000 or imprisonment of up to 12 months or both.

 As for non-resident employees:

 - For S-pass holders and foreign workers with work permits, as an employer’s obligation, you must buy and maintain medical insurance for every employee as long as they still work for you.

 - For Employment Pass holders, it is not compulsory for employers to insure them.
 However, you still can optionally purchase private medical or health insurance for these employees in Singapore as part of their employment benefits.

 Insurance for liability

 At a certain point in time, your business might take responsibility for compensation (for damaged products, for example) or even you, as a director, might get involved in a lawsuit.
 In case those incidents happened, having insurance would be a huge relief since it could cover a significant amount of expenses.
-You should consider some of the followings:
+You should consider some of the following:

 - Public liability insurance: it covers the damage for bodily injury caused to properties and premises as a result of your business operations, manufacturing, distribution, or sales in Singapore.

 - Director and officer insurance: it financially backs up directors or your key officers in Singapore in case they might face a lawsuit for wrongdoing or breach of duty.

 - Professional indemnity insurance: the name says it all, the insurance provides indemnity for specific professionals in Singapore such as lawyers or accountants when they hold liability for their work accidents or negligence.

 - Cyber insurance: this is important since the Internet landscape is ever-evolving which results in higher danger from cyber threats.
-Usually, the insurance can cover business liability for data breaches, costs of data recovery, or even provide funds for a company to continue its operation.
+Usually, the insurance can cover business liability for data breaches, and costs of data recovery, or even provide funds for a company to continue its operation.